p-ranav/iris/README.md

 }
 ```

 Now, we can write a client that calls this server.
-Create a client port using `component.create_client`.
+Create a client port using `component.create_client`. `iris` clients implement the [lazy pirate](http://zguide.zeromq.org/php:chapter4#Client-Side-Reliability-Lazy-Pirate-Pattern) pattern - Rather than doing a blocking receive, `iris` clients:

+* Send a request to the server
+* Poll the REQ socket and receive from it only when it's sure a reply has arrived.
+* Resend a request, if no reply has arrived within a timeout period.
+* Abandon the transaction if there is still no reply after several requests.

 ```cpp
 // client.cpp